Hans Faber

 A first distinction can be made based on where the beasts dwell.
 In north-western Europe, this is the difference between grassland sheep on the one hand, and heather or moorland sheep on the other.

-Grassland sheep are relevant when walking the trail and known in Dutch as kustweide- en polderschapen ‘coastal-meadow and polder sheep’.
-Varieties belonging to the coastal-meadow sheep are the Flandrine or the Vlaming from Flanders, the Vlaams Kuddeschaap 'Flemish flock-sheep' from region Waasland in Flanders too, the Fries-Zeeuwse melkschaap ‘Frisian-Zeelandic milk sheep’ from provinces Friesland and Zeeland, and the Ostfriesisches Milchshaf ‘East-Frisian milk sheep’ from region Ostfriesland in Germany.
-Province Groningen had its own breed too but is now extinct.
-These varieties are specialized in milk yield and produce a very fat and nutritious milk.
-The Ostfriesisches Milchschaf is considered the world's highest producing dairy sheep.
+Grassland sheep are relevant when walking the trail and are known in Dutch as kustweide- en polderschapen (‘coastal-meadow and polder sheep’).
+Varieties belonging to the coastal-meadow sheep include the Flandrine or the Vlaming from Flanders, the Vlaams Kuddeschaap ('Flemish flock-sheep') from the ancient area of Waasland in Flanders too, the Fries-Zeeuwse melkschaap (‘Frisian-Zeelandic milk sheep’) from the provinces of Zeeland and Friesland, and the Ostfriesisches Milchschaf (‘East-Frisian milk sheep’) from the region of Ostfriesland.
+The province of Groningen had its own breed too, but it is now extinct.
+All these varieties are specialized in milk yield and produce a very fat and nutritious milk.
+The Ostfriesisches Milchschaf is considered the world's highest-producing dairy sheep.

 Heather and moor sheep varieties often are on the verge of extinction because their habitats are too.
 The Drents Heideschaap or Drent Heath sheep is such a breed, and also said to be the oldest surviving breed of sheep in Europe.
-It was introduced about 6, 000 years ago (!) on the more sandy soils of province Drenthe in the Netherlands.
+It was introduced about 6, 000 years ago (!) on the more sandy soils of the province of Drenthe in the northeast of the Netherlands.

 meat, milk, leather or wool

-A second distinction can be made based on its primary economic function, namely, the production of meat, milk, leather, or wool.
-Sheep which you will stumble upon and slalom through on the trail, are mainly meat-type varieties.
+A second distinction can be made based on its primary economic function, namely, the production of meat, milk, leather, lanolin, or wool.
+Sheep which you will stumble upon and slalom through on the trail are mainly meat-type varieties.
 In other words, the ewes are used as dams for slaughter lambs.
-It can be the Texelaar or the Texel (origin Wadden Sea island Texel), the Swifter, (cross between the Flandrine and the Texel, origin region Swifterband), the Flevolander (origin province Flevoland), the Noordhollander (cross between the Texel and the Finnsheep, origin province Noord Holland), and the Weißköpfiges Fleischschafe (cross between many varieties, including the Texel, origin north-west Germany).
-The Texel is the dominant terminal-sire breed of Europe, and has excellent muscle development.
+It can be the Texelaar, also named the Texel (origin Wadden Sea island of Texel); the Swifter (cross between the Flandrine and the Texel, origin area of Swifterband); the Flevolander (origin province of Flevoland); the Noordhollander (cross between the Texel and the Finnsheep, origin province of Noord Holland); and the Weißköpfiges Fleischschafe (cross between many varieties, including the Texel, origin north-west of Germany).
+The Texel is the dominant terminal-sire breed of Europe and has excellent muscle development.

 Lanolin is sheep's grease.
-No, do not stick your tongues out, because lanolin is marvelous, otherworldly stuff.
-English draper and outfitter Thomas Burberry (1835-1926) developed a woolen fabric suitable as outdoor coats, military gear and explorer's clothing.
-If wool is treated with lanolin, a warm, not too heavy and, especially, waterproof cloth is the result.
+No, do not stick your tongues out, because lanolin is marvellous, otherworldly stuff.
+English draper and outfitter Thomas Burberry (1835-1926) developed a woollen fabric suitable as outdoor coats, military gear and explorer's clothing.
+If wool is treated with lanolin, a warm, not too heavy and -especially- waterproof cloth is the result.
 Yes, these are criteria for not only a wretched trench soldier but for a happy hiker as well.
 Besides this economic success, lanolin softens and disinfects your skin.
 Already in the ancient world, these qualities were being valued.
 To this day, lanolin is an ingredient in all kinds of cosmetics.

-If you wonder why sheep are mostly white, it is because white wool can be dyed easier than black or brown.
-The gene for black or brown coat is recessive, however, and therefore you still see an occasional black sheep.
-But basically, black sheep were and are a financial loss regarding wool production.
+If you wonder why sheep are mostly white, it's because white wool can be dyed easier than black or brown.
+The gene for black or brown coat is recessive, however.
+For this reason, you can still see an occasional black sheep.
+Basically, black sheep were and are a financial loss regarding wool production.
 Hence the expression of being a black sheep (Coulthard 2020).
-Already since ancient times white wool was preferred, as one can read in the book of Genesis 30:25-43.
-How the speckled and spotted animals were selected, and how strength and productivity of sheep was stimulated with laying peeled sticks of various trees in troughs.
+Since ancient times, white wool has been preferred, as one can read in the Book of Genesis 30:25-43.
+It explains how the speckled and spotted animals were selected and how the strength and productivity of sheep were stimulated by laying peeled sticks of various trees in troughs.

 moulting or shearing

-A third distinction can be made based on whether sheep lose their fleece by themselves every season, or that it needs to be sheared off.
+A third distinction can be made based on whether sheep lose their fleece by themselves every season or whether it needs to be sheared off.
 Be the good shepherd and make sure none strays from the flock and cannot be sheared.
-You do not want Australian Baaracks and New Zealand Shreks everywhere, wandering around on dikes with a 35 kg fleece, now do you?
+You do not want Australian Baaracks and New Zealand Shreks everywhere wandering around on dykes with a 35-kilogram fleece, now do you?
 Moult sheep are gaining popularity in breeding programs these days since wool yields not much money anymore, and shearing the animals, which is laborious, becomes too costly.
 The costs of shearing exceed already the value of the fleece.
 That is even the case with merino sheep.

-In the second half of the eighteenth century the quality of wool of sheep in province Friesland became poorer.
-According none other than wool comber annex astronomer and builder of the world famous orrery in the town of Franeker, Eise Eisinga (1744-1828), the poorer wool quality was due too inferior sheep breeds that had been introduced.
+In the second half of the eighteenth century, the quality of wool from sheep in the province of Friesland became poorer.
+According to none other than wool comber, astronomer, and builder of the world-famous orrery in the town of Franeker, Eise Eisinga (1744-1828), the poorer wool quality was due to inferior sheep breeds that had been introduced.
 The new breed was admittedly tougher and could withstand worse weather conditions, but it no longer produced the greasy wool.
-It had a negative impact on the business which frustrated Eise Eisinga (Dijkstra 2021).
+It had a negative impact on the business, which frustrated Eise Eisinga (Dijkstra 2021).

 Going to the Sheep Rescue

-With that many sheep on your path, first of all avoid to start counting them.
+With that many sheep on your path, first of all, avoid counting them.
 You will be sleepy most of the day and make little progress hiking the trail.
-Moreover, you can expect to find yourself in a situation you see a sheep laying on its back.
-In Dutch language these sheep are called a verwenteld schaap, a ‘revolved sheep’.
-Its skinny legs up in the air.
-This might particularly be the case during the first two to three months of the year, when ewes are pregnant for several months.
+Moreover, you can expect to find yourself in a situation where you see a sheep lying on its back.
+In the Dutch language, these sheep are called a verwenteld schaap, a 'revolved sheep'.
+Its skinny legs are up in the air.
+This might particularly be the case during the first two to three months of the year when ewes are pregnant for several months.

-The problem is sheep are unable to get on their feet once rolled over.
-Most sheep varieties you come across are barrel shaped, especially during winter when their fleece is thickest, and ewes are carrying unborn lambs too.
-Once it lies on its back, its organs and unborn lambs sink to the back below.
-Making it even more impossible to get upright.
+The problem is, sheep are unable to get on their feet once rolled over.
+Most sheep varieties you will come across are barrel-shaped, especially during winter when their fleece is thickest, and ewes are carrying unborn lambs too.
+Once it lies on its back, its organs and unborn lambs sink to the back below, making it even more impossible to get upright.

 So, how to handle the situation?